Department of English

 Department of Art Studies

-Rather than pondering what you want to do, or what you can do, another option is to boldly thrust yourself into a situation that is completely unlike your current environment.
-Through the experience of many new encounters, you might discover a style that is uniquely yours…
+Rather than pondering what you want to do, or what you can do, another option is to boldly plunge into a situation that is completely unlike your current environment.
+By experiencing many new encounters, you might discover a style that is uniquely yours…

 Through courses in the Department of French Literature, you will encounter a wide range of exciting figures from various periods, from medieval bards to modern painters, novelists, twentieth-century thinkers, and film directors.
-As you come into contact with their unexpected words and novel ideas, you will create new and different perspectives for a deeper understanding of yourself and a sharper sense of the world.
+As you come into contact with their unexpected words and curious ideas, you will develop a new and different awareness that will give you a deeper understanding of yourself and a keener sense of your world.

-Most of our incoming students will be studying French for the first time.
-Many students worry at first whether they will be able to keep up, but we take a slow and steady approach from the very beginning.
-We focus on cultivating practical skills, such as by requiring courses taught by native French speakers from the first year.
+Most of the students who enter the Department will be studying French for the first time.
+Many worry at first whether they will be able to keep up, but we take a slow and steady approach from the very beginning.
+Students are required to take courses taught by native French speakers from their first year, where they acquire practical language skills.

-Our department is characterized by its diverse entryways to the cultures of French-speaking countries, through study of language, literature, history, thought, art, and film.
+The Department is characterized by its diverse approach to the cultures of French-speaking countries, which are accessed through the study of aspects such as language, literature, history, thought, art, and film.
 You are unlikely to find many examples of French literature and culture departments in other universities where you will experience such broad exposure.
+As a result, our many unique and highly individual students go on to pursue a wide range of career paths.

-All students participate in seminars in their third and fourth years, where they conduct research under a specific theme.
-All students are also required to write a graduation thesis, an endeavor that will undoubtedly help you develop your problem-solving, comprehension, and writing skills, all of which are necessary when entering the workforce.
-The sense of accomplishment upon completion of your thesis will be an invaluable joy in your university life.
+All students participate in seminars in their third and fourth years, where they conduct research based on a specific theme.
+They are also required to write a graduation thesis, an endeavor that will undoubtedly help develop skills in areas such as problem-solving, comprehension, and writing, all of which continue to be necessary in adult life.
+The sense of accomplishment upon completion of your thesis will be a treasured joy of your university life.

 Learning French is the first step toward understanding what French culture is all about.
-From the third year, students take a wide variety of specialized courses from among three subject groups and enroll in small-group seminars (exercises).
-Your four years of study will culminate with a required graduation thesis, through which you will learn how to persuasively develop your own theories.
+From their third year, students take a wide variety of specialized courses from among three subject groups and enroll in small-group seminars (exercises).
+The four years of study culminate with a required graduation thesis, through which students learn how to persuasively develop their own theories.